zilexa/Flexget-instructions/README.md

 - Looks for your old series season packs and single episodes by discovering them on several websites.
 - Downloads if they match your requirements to prevent low quality files or language specific versions from being downloaded.
 - Download 720p HD quality, if not found, accept 1080p HD quality on the second run.
-- Cleanup (purge) your Trakt account by removing fully watched series that have ended (or are cancelled)
-- Delete whole seasons from your harddrive after you have started watching the next season or you have watched all seasons and the series has ended.

 _Movies:_
 - Gets the movies you would like to see from your Trakt "watchlist".